vidaud/seta/seta-doc/docs/index.md

     cd RepoName
 ```

-The *node_modules* directory is not a part of the cloned repository and should be downloaded using the npm install command to download all the direct and transitive dependencies mentioned in the package.json file:
+The *node_modules* directory is not a part of the cloned repository and should be downloaded using the *npm install* command to download all the direct and transitive dependencies mentioned in the package.json file:

 ```
     npm install
 ```

+!!! warning
-It will take some time to download all the dependencies into the *node_modules* directory.
+    It will take some time to download all the dependencies into the **node_modules** directory.

 ## Deployment procedure